Spin (aerodynamics): Entry and recovery

 A pilot can induce a flat spin once the spin is established by applying full opposite aileron to the direction of rotation—hence, the requirement to neutralize ailerons in the normal spin recovery technique.
 The aileron application creates a differential induced drag that raises the nose toward a level pitch attitude.
-As the nose comes up the tail moves out farther from the center of rotation increasing lateral airflow over the empennage.
+As the nose comes up the tail moves out farther from the centre of rotation increasing lateral airflow over the empennage.
 The increase in lateral flow across the vertical stabilizer/rudder brings it to its critical angle of attack stalling it.
 The normal recovery input of opposite rudder further increases angle of attack, deepening the tail stall and so rudder input is ineffective to slow/stop rotation.
 Recovery is initiated by maintaining pro-spin elevator and rudder and applying full aileron into the spin.
 Differential drag now lowers the nose returning the plane to a normal spin from which the PARE technique is used to exit the maneuver.

 Although entry techniques are similar, modern military fighter aircraft often tend to require yet another variation on spin recovery techniques.
 While power is still typically reduced to idle thrust and pitch control neutralized, opposite rudder is almost never used.
 Adverse yaw created by the rolling surfaces (ailerons, differential horizontal tails, etc.) of such aircraft is often more effective in arresting the spin rotation than the rudder(s), which usually become blanked by the wing and fuselage due to the geometric arrangement of fighters.
 Hence, the preferred recover technique has a pilot applying full roll control in the direction of the rotation (i.e., a right-hand spin requires a right stick input), generally remembered as "stick into the spin".
 Likewise, this control application is reversed for inverted spins.